naxionthinking/USCS-Sample-Prep/ReadMe.md

 ## Output

-- Currently, the script is outputted an HTML file that contains all the generated tables, warnings if checks are not passed, and success messages if the checks are passed.
+- The script is outputted an HTML file that contains all the generated tables, warnings if checks are not passed, and success messages if the checks are passed.
  - The warnings indicate a check is not met.
    - These will be printouts with "Warning:" before them.
    - If a check is passed, a message will be printed with "SUCCESS:" before it.